vihuang93/costmanagement/README.md

 2) 400 Validation error can be thrown, See detail in the 'bad data' section
 3) 200 Ok, scenario when no data is inserted

-#  3. GET: /prodcosts/{id} This endpoint is to get production costs of each episode for a show, including amortized costs.
+#  c) GET: /prodcosts/{id} This endpoint is to get production costs of each episode for a show, including amortized costs.

 Response:
 Note: response body is the same pattern as GET /costs/{id}